Nishant-FOT/Far_AWAY/README.md

 A fully integrated, production-ready disaster management and emergency response platform with intelligent incident detection, assessment, spatial analysis, resource allocation, route optimization, and predictive analytics.

+WE WERE UNABLE TO UPLOAD THE COMPLETE PROJECT ON GITHUB , SO HERE IS THE COMPLETE PROJECT LINK - https://drive.google.com/file/d/1mbr3kHPyFdByAtMhMtdGjEcvcEcU1kvu/view?usp=sharing

 ## 📋 Table of Contents

 1. [Project Overview](#project-overview)